 As we operate solely for the benefit of our member artists, ACS was formed as a Community Interest Company.
 This means that any surplus income is locked into the company and used for the benefit of our member artists and the artistic community.

 ACS is proud to fund bursaries for art students at leading institutions, whilst sponsoring a number of art prizes and charities.
-For more information on the specific projects we are currently supporting, please see here or visit our news section.

 Collecting Artist’s Resale Right